-According to a study in the journal Photodermatology, Photoimmunology & Photomedicine, "Sufficiently chronic use is associated with…thinning of the [uppermost layer of the skin] due to [skin peeling],"8 potentially making the skin more sensitive to the sun's rays.8
+"Sufficiently chronic use is associated with…thinning of the [uppermost layer of the skin] due to [skin peeling],"9 potentially making the skin more sensitive to the sun's rays.9

 A 2015 study published in the Journal of Cutaneous Medicine and Surgery compared several studies investigating retinoids and acne in order to determine how irritating tretinoin, tazarotene, and adapalene are to the skin.
 This study found that tretinoin, tazarotene, and adapalene all caused some skin irritation during the first two to four weeks of treatment, but that the skin irritation was generally mild.
 However, the researchers did notice that adapalene gel and cream were the least irritating, and tazarotene gel and tretinoin cream were the most irritating to the skin.

 This study also found that the ability to tolerate retinoid treatment with only minimal irritation depended on whether a person normally had sensitive skin.
 In other words, people who had sensitive skin that was easily irritated when using facial products were more likely to develop skin irritation from retinoid treatments as well.
 Generally, people with normal skin tolerated retinoids much better than people with sensitive skin.
 Additionally, products with lower retinoid concentrations were better tolerated than those with higher retinoid concentrations.
 This means that skin irritation is more common when retinoids are used by people who are prone to skin irritation, used by people with sensitive skin, and used in a product containing a high concentration of retinoids.1,11